Lars Nootbaar Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 24th in the league.
+- The 8.3 strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in the league.

-- The Dodgers have a 4.72 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Dodgers have the 23rd-ranked team ERA among all league pitching staffs (4.72).

-- May makes the start for the Dodgers, his sixth of the season.
-He is 2-1 with a 3.07 ERA and 19 strikeouts in 29 1/3 innings pitched.
+- The Dodgers are sending Kershaw (4-1) out for his sixth start of the season.
+He is 4-1 with a 2.32 ERA and 32 strikeouts in 31 2/3 innings pitched.

-- His last time out was on Saturday against the Chicago Cubs, when the righty threw 5 1/3 innings, surrendering two earned runs while allowing two hits.
+- The left-hander's last appearance was on Sunday against the Chicago Cubs, when he threw six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.